In these Bye Laws (unless the context requires otherwise) the following expressions shall have

 - “Super League” is the title of the competition in which the current members of SLE play;

-- “Weekend” means Friday, Saturday and Sunday (inclusive) save that where a game scheduled to be played on Friday, Saturday or Sunday is brought forward to Thursday that Thursday, where relevant, shall count as if it were a Weekend;
+- “Weekend” means Friday, Saturday and Sunday (inclusive) save that where a game scheduled to be played on Friday, Saturday or Sunday is brought forward to Thursday or put back to Monday that Thursday or Monday, where relevant, shall count as if it were a Weekend;

 - “Zero Tolerance” means the RFL policy of not tolerating racist behaviour of any type and imposing severe penalties with no exceptions.
 In addition, references to paragraphs with no prefix shall be deemed to be references to paragraphs of the Constitution and references to paragraphs preceded by a letter shall be deemed to be references to paragraphs of the Operational Rules.
 Any power given to the Board by these Operational Rules may be delegated by the Board to any individual or individuals together or singly (and whether or not that individual or those individuals are members of the Board) either generally or in any specific circumstance.